 Objective 3.6 To manage ongoing IT support after landfall of a catastrophic incident.
 Description Determine whether to suspend regular IT operations to provide support for Claims' extended hours of operation.
 Purpose To uphold the Associations' commitment to deliver prompt and fair claims service.
-Participants ІТ Action Plans IT Provides support for Agility unit and Agility Recovery's Readysuite site.
+Participants IT, Claims Action Plans Provides support for Agility unit and Agility Recovery's Readysuite site.
 Provides support in Austin for extended hours of operations.
 Assists with computer issues, setting up new PCs as needed, and internet support.
 Developers provide support for all TWIA applications such as Claims Center, Call Center Portal, Policy Explorer, and Claims Center for Policyholder and Agents.
 Evaluates impact for changes to nightly maintenance runs vs. Claims' extended hours and evaluates if iteration deployment plan can be deferred or frozen.
 Communicates with business units to evaluate iteration risks and deployment plan.
 Monitors systems with Orion (monitoring tool) on an ongoing basis.
-Exhibits, or Related Documents Additional Information IT generally works in production enhancements and fixes which are developed, tested, and deployed every two weeks.
+Claims Ensure Sr. Claims Manager(s) provide IT Ops management with information regarding overtime and weekend work plans each week.
+Exhibits, or Related Documents regarding overtime and weekend work plans each week.
+Additional Information IT generally works in production enhancements and fixes which are developed, tested, and deployed every two weeks.
 These will be reconsidered during a CAT to allow for IT to scale up support functions.
 IT personnel should be available 24 hours a day including weekends to provide support for CAT operations.
 Compliance QA or Testing